Jean Simeon Rousseau de la Rottière: Life and work

 The date of the room is assigned to 1781-82, and Rousseau's authorship of much of its decoration is rendered certain by a sketch of his which still survives.
 The decoration was inspired to themes taken from the excavations of Pompeii.
 The tall narrow panels are painted in medallions with amorini; festoons and bouquets of flowers fill every available space; the shutters are painted with doves and shepherdesses.
 Lagrene's pictures in the upper lunettes represent the elements; upon the ceiling is Jupiter enthroned within a deep blue border.
 It is a melancholy reflection that M. de Sévilly, whom his wife and Marie Antoinette combined to surprise with this chefdoeuvre, was guillotined, and that his wife, whose sitting-room it was, was condemned to die with him and with Madame Élisabeth de France, whom they had befriended, but was saved, against her will, by the princess, who made a false declaration as to her condition.
 She had two subsequent husbands, and lost them both in little more than two years.
-She herself lived less than five years after her delivery by the fall of Robespierre.
+She herself lived less than five years after her delivery by the fall of Maximilien Robespierre.